How to Grow and Care for Swiss Cheese Plants (Monstera)

 Spider Mites

-There are many different species of spider mites, but red spider mites (Tetranychus urticae) are the ones that love to hang out on houseplants.
-They’re itty-bitty, so it’s unlikely that you’ll know they’re there until you spot fine webbing on your poor plant.
+Red spider mites (Tetranychus urticae) are itty-bitty, so it’s unlikely that you’ll know they’re there until you spot fine webbing on your Swiss cheese plant.

-You can also rinse them off, as you would do with aphids.
-If none of that works to remedy the situation in your circumstances, break out the insecticidal soap.
+You can rinse them off, as you would do with aphids.
+If none of that works, break out the insecticidal soap.

 Disease

-Diseases aren’t at all common (you aren’t growing ‘Albo’… right?), but you can’t rule out the possibility of infection entirely.
+Diseases aren’t at all common but you can’t rule out the possibility of infection entirely.
 Be prepared to deal with the following, just in case:

 Anthracnose

-If the problem still won’t go away, you’re going to need to break out the big guns.
-A product containing Bacillus subtilis can be extremely effective.
+If the problem still won’t go away, a product containing Bacillus subtilis can be extremely effective.
 CEASE is perhaps the most well-known of these.

 A close up square image of a plastic bottle of CEASE biological fungicide isolated on a white background.